-We have not established a minimum distribution payment level, and our ability to make distributions to our stockholders may be adversely affected by a number of factors, including the risk factors described in this Annual Report on Form 10-K. Because we currently have no properties and have not identified any properties to acquire with the proceeds of the Offering, we may not generate sufficient income to make distributions to our stockholders.
+We have not established a minimum distribution payment level, and our ability to make distributions to our stockholders may be adversely affected by a number of factors, including the risk factors described in this Annual Report on Form 10-K. Because we have not identified all of the properties that we will acquire with the proceeds of the Offering, we may not generate sufficient income to make distributions to our stockholders.
 Our board of directors will make determinations regarding distributions based upon, among other factors, our financial performance, debt service obligations, debt covenants, REIT qualification and tax requirements and capital expenditure requirements.
 Among the factors that could impair our ability to make distributions to our stockholders are:

-- the limited size of our portfolio in the early stages of our development; - our inability to invest the proceeds from sales of our shares on a timely basis in income-producing properties; - our inability to realize attractive risk-adjusted returns on our investments; - · high levels of expenses or reduced revenues that reduce our cash flow or non-cash earnings; and - defaults in our investment portfolio or decreases in the value of our investments.
+- the limited size of our portfolio in the early stages of our development; - our inability to invest the proceeds from sales of our shares on a timely basis in income-producing properties; - our inability to realize attractive risk-adjusted returns on our investments; - high levels of expenses or reduced revenues that reduce our cash flow or non-cash earnings; and - defaults in our investment portfolio or decreases in the value of our investments.